 The History and Philosophy of Science Working Group is co-organized with the Greater Philadelphia Philosophy Consortium.
 The group meets monthly to discuss a colleague’s work in progress or to discuss readings that are of particular interest to participants.
-During Fall 2017, we will be reading Jutta Schickore's About Method: Experimenters, Snake Venom, and the History of Writing Scientifically" (Chicago, 2017).

-Meetings are usually held at the offices of the Consortium for History of Science, Technology and Medicine in Philadelphia from 6:15 to 7:45 on second Wednesdays.
+Meetings are usually held at the offices of the Consortium for History of Science, Technology and Medicine in Philadelphia from 6:30 to 8:00 on second Wednesdays.

 To join this working group, click "Request group membership" at right.
 You will receive instructions for participating online or in person.